smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 |||

-All components have aceess to `Logger` interface and use it for logging.
+All components have access to the `Logger` interface and use it for logging.

 ### Logger interface

-Logger macroses use Logger interface for sending messages to External Logger.
+Logger macros use the Logger interface for sending messages to the External Logger.
 Logger interface contains only methods required by any SDL component to perform logging :

  * instance() - singleton access